-&lt;sup>7 For national trends see: Rockaway, P.A. et. al. Residential water use trends in North America.
+7 For national trends see: Rockaway, P.A. et. al. Residential water use trends in North America.
 Journal AWWA, 103:2, February 2011.
-In Idaho, United Water (Boise and SW Ada County) reported that from 2003 to 2011, the average UW customer's water usage has fallen nearly 23 percent.
+In Idaho, United Water Idaho (now Suez Water Idaho) reported that from 2003 to 2011, the average Boise and southwest Ada County customer's water usage has fallen nearly 23 percent.
 Greg Wyatt, United Water Idaho Vice President and General Manager, attributed the reduced consumption to "successful implementation of a conservation program, as well as weather patterns, plumbing codes and the economy" (United Water 2011).
 In addition, the City of Meridian has seen not only a reduction in per capita demand, but also in total potable water demand since 2007, despite a rising population.
 Research conducted for the City's Water Master Plan showed that residents served surface water for irrigation used about 112 gpcpd of potable water while residents that use potable water for irrigation used about 224 gpcpd of potable water (both figures based on ADD).
 Because all new customers will be served using surface water for irrigation, the overall per capita demand should continue to drop without conservation measures (City of Meridian 2011).